dineshkumares/info_extraction_receipts/README.md

 - Build an automated system to automatically store revelant information from an invoice: eg: company name, address, date, invoice number, total

 The basic steps involved in Information Extraction are:
-- Gather raw data (invoice images)
+- Gather raw data (invoice images).
 - Optical character recognition (OCR) engine such as [Tesseract](https://tesseract-ocr.github.io) or [Google Vision](https://cloud.google.com/vision/docs/ocr).
 This process is very simple and straightforward as shown in [tess_ocr.py](src/pipeline/tess_ocr.py)
 - Extract relevant/salient information in a digestable format such as json for storage/analytics.